ZychGrzegorz/Gallery-Fetch_Api/README.md

-# Higher_recruitment_task
-Repository with recruitment task
+# A simple gallery using Fetch Api